sjsyrek/dinner-for-devs/recipes/perfect-roasted-chicken.md

 10. Bake for another 15 minutes.
 11. Remove the pan from the oven, and let the chicken rest a few minutes, or until the pan juices calm down and stop burning you.
 12. Serve with rice and/or your favorite sides, reserving the pan juices for gravy.
 Or top with [World's Greatest Tomato Sauce](worlds-greatest-tomato-sauce.md).

+Consider saving the bones from your dinner for use with [Let Nothing Go to Waste Bone Broth](bone-broth.md).